Country Call

 Further information including key requirements and the essential templates can be found on this information page on the proposal phase for the country calls.

 Once the IKI Office at Zukunft – Umwelt – Gesellschaft gGmbH (ZUG) has reviewed the detailed project proposal, a final decision will be made as to funding/project commissioning.
-The implementation phase can then starts, which runs for up to seven years.
+The implementation phase can then start, which runs for up to eight years.

 Who can participate in the ideas competition?